NuclearPhoenixx/Epistle3/README.md

 The original source is Marc Laidlaw's website, at marclaidlaw.com/epistle-3/ However, the immense traffic has killed his site.
 You can view a Wayback Machine version of that page, or the hosted version here on GitHub.

+If you want a little more info, watch this video by ValveNewsNetwork: https://www.youtube.com/watch?v=urza2sbU68Q

 Here you can view the original version, as well as my corrected version which has all the obfuscated names switched back to the real names.